 See and be seen, lights on

-When radio communications fail there must be a way for tower operators to communicate with aircraft.
+When radio communications fail there must be a way for tower operators to maintain communication with aircraft.
 Light gun signals have been developed in the past for this.
 To the right a summary:

-Some VFR flight maps or sectionals have these light gun signals depicted.
+Some VFR flight maps or sectionals have these light gun signals depicted on the map.
 It really pays to fly with an instructor and arrange with a nearby tower controller to exercise these procedures every now and then.